 Dome Karukoski’s portrait of the life of JRR Tolkien provides a warm, emotional and well constructed biopic of a literally legend.
-A man who never succumbed the trappings of fame or celebrity inherent with many of his modern contemporaries.
+While honouring a man who never succumbed the trappings of fame or celebrity inherent with many of his modern contemporaries.
 With strong performances and beautifully rich cinematography.
 Karukoski (Tom of Finland) dovetails the emerging fantasy world created by Tolkien against the realities of pre-First World War Britain.
 Where opportunity was often reliant on background and class.

 There is inherent risk when recounting the life of literary figures such as Tolkien.
 With too much emphasis placed on loose narratives that fail to explore the true nature of the creative genius.
 Tolkien at times falls into this trap.
 Seeking to link too many early experiences with the eventual masterpiece that was Lord of the Rings and the Hobbit.
 However, despite these flaws the film sores in its exploration of youth and learning against the backdrop of a devastating war.
 Identifying the violent loss of innocence and creativity war creates, and the artistic impulse to translate those experiences into literary form.